hshtgbrendo/react-static-prerender/README.md

 ### Port conflicts
 The tool automatically finds available ports starting from 5050, so port conflicts should be rare.

+### Dynamic route configuration errors
+If you're having issues with dynamic routes:
+1. Make sure your config file exports a function that returns a promise
+2. Check that all imported modules are available
+3. Use `--debug` to see detailed error messages

 ## Contributing